 What are T4, T3 and reverse T3?

 The human thyroid gland is a butterfly-shaped gland in the front of the neck.
 This gland produces and secretes two thyroid hormones called T4 and T3.
-It is T3 which acts on the cells to increase metabolism, pulse rate, and body temperature.
+It is T3 that acts on the cells to increase metabolism, pulse rate, and body temperature.

 T4 is a storage hormone, which in itself is inactive but is converted to the active thyroid hormone T3.
 This convention takes place mainly in the liver and partly in the tissues.
-Under normal circumstances, small amounts of T4 is also converted into what is called reverse T3 or rT3.
+Under normal circumstances, small amounts of T4 are also converted into what is called reverse T3 or rT3.

 What is the danger of Reverse T3?